garciaizcoa/HoneyPot/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

 MHN-Admin uses MongoDB
-In the JSON file, it contains protocal's name, time of attack, source ip, source and destination port, identifier and the name of honeypot
+In the JSON file, it contains the protocol's name, time of attack, source ip, source and destination port, identifier and the name of honeypot

 The JSON file is in the same repository